Distribution of necessities in lebanon

 How is JRS responding?

 As the crisis in Middle East unfolds, all our programmes in Lebanon have shifted to emergency response to ensure that displaced families receive the necessary support.
-JRS teams have been distributing food baskets, basic hygiene items, mattresses and pillows to thousands of people taking shelter in the safer areas of Bar Elias, Dekwaneh and Qabelias.
+JRS teams have been distributing food baskets, basic hygiene items, mattresses and pillows to thousands of people taking shelter in safer areas.

 Lebanon crisis